ringcentral/ringcentral-embeddable/docs/popup-window.md

 </script>
 ```

 The HTML file need to be based on code of this [file](https://github.com/ringcentral/ringcentral-embeddable/blob/master/src/popup.html).
-Then update the `adapter.js` src into absulote address in the file:
+Then update the `adapter.js` src into absolute address in the file:

 ```html
 <script src="https://ringcentral.github.io/ringcentral-embeddable/adapter.js"></script>